thomaslindstrom/color-picker/README.md

 # A Color Picker for Atom

 A color picker for Atom.
-Either right click a color and select `Color picker`, or place the cursor on a color and hit `CMD-SHIFT-C`.
+Either right click a color and select `Color picker`, or hit `CMD-SHIFT-C` anywhere.
 Currently reads HEX, HEXA, RGB, RGBA, HSL and HSLA.

 Inspects Sass/LESS variables!
 [Take a look here.](http://t.hom.as/colorpicker4.mov)

-**NEW:** Now also reads HSL and HSLA!
+**NEW:** You can now open the color picker whenever, without input, using `CMD-SHIFT-C`!

 ## Preview